Wabinab/xenoblade-chronicles-2/src/20_bana.md

 "Ahhh...
 Yes.
 Of course."
 How long was that ago?

 "Kids from the nearby village would come too.
 Good times."
-His contentment clearly couldn't be withheld.
+Oh, how they won't treat him as a higher up but just as equals, friends, playmates.
+He missed it.
+Yet before he's even grown up, he had been seated on the throne.
+Not what he wanted but...

 "Majesty..."
-She was relief he was all right, physically and emotionally, not delve deep down into depression or similar.
+She felt relief.
+He was all right; he didn't delve into depression; he is still he, the young boy a few years ago.
+Her clutch on him loosen.

 "If Mor Ardain... _No_, the **whole** of Alrest, could be like that again...
 Wouldn't it be _beautiful?_"

 "Is that my newwww... duty, then?"

-He looked at the emperor's seat, shared, "In truth, it should have been you sitting in this chair right now..."
+He looked at the emperor's seat, said, "In truth, it should have been you sitting in this chair right now..."

 She denied, "The imperial line- has **always** passed from father to son.
 On the day Your Majesty was born, that's **exactly** what happened.
 I knew that day would come.
 It came as no surprise."